pedrofale/timeSeriesForecasting/README.md

 Lots of tests have been made for this version and I'm 99% sure everything is working properly.

 Known bugs:
-- confidence interval calculation outputs NaN when all the predictions on the training data have a negative error relative to the actual value.
+- confidence interval calculation outputs NaN when the predictions on the training data have either all a negative or a positive error relative to the actual value.
 This isn't an issue regarding state dependent predictors -- it will happen on any predictor.